dotnet/dotnet-docker/samples/run-in-sdk-container.md

-# Develop .NET Core applications in a container
+# Run applications in as .NET Core SDK container

 You can use containers to establish a .NET Core development environment with only Docker and an editor.
 The environment can be made to match your local machine, production or both.